METALS-Nickel jumps to 11-month peak on industrial and fund buying

 LME nickel has been the best-performing base metal this year with gains of 31% while most other base metals have fallen.

-* RIO TINTO COPPER: Rio Tinto flagged a cost blowout of up to $1.9 billion and a delay of up to 30 months at its Oyu Tolgoi underground copper mine in Mongolia, the miner’s key growth project.
+* RIO TINTO COPPER: LME copper added 0.5% to $6,010 a tonne after Rio Tinto flagged a cost blowout of up to $1.9 billion and a delay of up to 30 months at its Oyu Tolgoi underground copper mine in Mongolia, the miner’s key growth project.

 * ZINC/LEAD BALANCES: During the first five months of the year the global zinc deficit increased to 123,000 tonnes from 103,000 in the same period last year, data showed.
 The lead deficit, meanwhile, rose to 42,000 tonnes from 34,000 tonnes.

+* ALUMINIUM STOCKS/ALUMINA: LME three-month aluminium lagged behind other metals, edging up 0.1% to $1,844 a tonne after LME on-warrant aluminium inventories grew by 9% over the past two days.
+MALSTX-TOTAL

-* CHINA OUTPUT: China’s June refined copper output rose 11.8% year on year to 804,000 tonnes, its highest since December, while alumina output rose 5.4% to 6.41 million tonnes, its highest in more than two years.
+China’s June alumina output rose 5.4% to 6.41 million tonnes, the aluminium raw material’s highest in more than two years.

 * For the top stories in metals and other news, click or ($1 = 6.8759 Chinese yuan)